 - 1 bag Frosted Animal Crackers Cookies

-- 1/2 can Cream Cheese Frosting
+- 4 ounces Cream Cheese

 - Pink Candy Melts

-- White Candy Melts (or White Chocolate Almond Bark)
+- White Candy Melts, (or White Chocolate Almond Bark)

-- Rainbow Sprinkles (also called Nonpareils)
+- Rainbow Sprinkles, (also called Nonpareils)

-Add animal cracker cookies to food processor or plastic bag and crush until finely ground.
+- Add animal cracker cookies to food processor or plastic bag and crush until finely ground.

-Next, roll the mixture into about 1-inch size balls and place onto a cookie sheet lined with wax paper.
+- Next, roll the mixture into about 1-inch size balls and place onto a cookie sheet lined with wax paper.
 Repeat until the cookie mixture is all used up.

-Place the cookie sheet in the refrigerator or freezer until truffle balls are chilled and firm - between 15-30 minutes will do the trick.
+- Place the cookie sheet in the refrigerator or freezer until truffle balls are chilled and firm - between 15-30 minutes will do the trick.

-Just before removing the balls from the freezer, get started on preparing your candy melts.
+- Just before removing the balls from the freezer, get started on preparing your candy melts.
 Using separate bowls for white and pink, follow the melting instructions on the package of your candy melts.

-Carefully dip the truffles in your melted candies until fully covered.
+- Carefully dip the truffles in your melted candies until fully covered.
 I find it works best to use 2 forks to roll the truffles and lift from the melted candy while gently shaking off the excess.

-Place the coated truffles back on your cookie sheet and quickly top with sprinkles before the coating hardens.
+- Place the coated truffles back on your cookie sheet and quickly top with sprinkles before the coating hardens.